SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 In contrast, if ``health`` is a computed property, it's no longer possible to prove that the overlapping writes are safe.

-.. docnoce:: Not quite the right wording here...
+.. docnote:: Not quite the right wording here...
    In some places, the compiler could prove this, we just made the bright line that it doesn't try for getters and setters.